 - Hand holding is permissible during visitation. (no petting will be allowed) No other personal contact will be allowed during the visit.

 - Inmates and visitors are required to remain seated during visitation.
 Small children must remain seated and supervised.

-- Infants and small children may be held by inmates during visitation.
-(They must also remain seated and not allowed to wander throughout the visitation room.)
+- Infants and small children must remain seated and not allowed to wander throughout the visitation room.

 - If you are admitted to a Hospital, visitation dates and times will be the same as the facility visitation.
 Appointments must be made by inmates using normal visitation request procedures.

 - In the event an inmate is confined to a Hospital Intensive or Coronary Care Unit the hospitals visitation rules and hours will be observed.

 - In the event a female inmate is admitted to the Maternity Unit they will be permitted a one hour daily visit during their hospitalization.
 Only two persons per visitation period will be allowed.

 - Visits to "Terminally Ill" hospitalized inmates will be conducted according to hospital rules.

 - Inmates will be required to wear full uniform to visitation.
 No personal clothing, shower shoes or jail shorts will be worn.